seanbradley/Simpletown/README.md

 ####a lightweight Django app fetching JSON data from an external API

-###TECHNOLOGY STACK
+###ABOUT SIMPLETOWN
-Django, mod_wsgi, and Apache installed on an AWS EC2 server (Ubuntu Precise 12.04-i386) associated with an Elastic IP.
-PostgreSQL is the database used in both development and production.
-Style provided courtesy of Bootstrap.
-Validated HTML5/CSS3.
+Set up camp on AWS with Django in five minutes or less...

 You can see a live example of the site at: